Khalil-EN/smart-glasses/README.md

 The current `src/` directory reorganizes those ideas into smaller modules with clearer responsibilities.
 The `legacy/` directory is reserved for documentation and, if desired, the original prototype scripts.

-## Disclaimer

-This is an educational/prototype project.
-It should not be relied upon as the sole navigation or safety system for a person with a visual impairment.